Some Optimizations on Detecting Gravitational Wave Using Convolutional Neural Network: Principles of the detection scheme

+In a CNN, multiple CKs can be used for each convolutional layer, the size and number of the CKs on different layers are independent from each other in case of more than one convolutional layers existing.
+This work uses two convolutional layers, and there are 15 CKs and 20 CKs on these two layers respectively.
+Furthermore, selections of the CK(s) have some fundamental influences on detection performance, and should be made based on the characteristics of the problem to be investigated.
+For the knowledge of GW is embodied in training data in this kind statistical schemes, configurations of the CK are learned from training data.
+The learning method is a back propagation algorithm \citep{Rumelhart:1986}.

-In the results of convolution operation, there is usually much redundancy.
-The existence of redundancy can result in evident degradation of detection performance on test data.
-This phenomenon is called as over-fitting in machine learning.
-To overcome this kind over-fitting problem, an operation, pooling, is adopted.
-The pooling operation reduces the redundancies from data by merging the convolution responses in every pooling window (Fig. \ref{Fig:pooling}).
-The merging is implemented by computing the maximum of the convolution responses in a merging window in this work.
-This merging window is a 4$\times$4 matrix in this work.
-More about pooling can be found in \cite{Andrew:UFLDL} and \cite{Goodfellow:2016}.
+In the outputs of a convolutional layer, there is usually much redundancy.
+The existence of redundancy can result in evident degradation of detection performance and computational efficiency on test data.
+To overcome this kind problem, an operation, pooling, is adopted.
+The pooling reduces the redundancies from data by merging the convolution responses in every window (the second subfigure of Fig. \ref{Fig:con_maxpooling}), which is referred to as a pooling window.
+The merging is implemented by computing the maximum of the convolution responses in this pooling window in this work.
+This pooling window is a 4$\times$4 matrix in this work.
+More about pooling can be found in \cite{Goodfellow:2016}.

-\section{4~Experimental Evaluations}
+\section{Experimental evaluations}